Baked Vanilla Yoghurt With Hibiscus Poached Pears

 Something so sweet and rich as this baked yoghurt deserves a slightly tart and fragrant accompaniment.
 That is how these hibiscus poached pears came about.
 The hibiscus gives them this deep yet vibrant red hue which also looks wonderful with the baked yoghurt.
 It makes for an exquisite looking dessert that looks like hours was spent on it when it only took minutes to prep.

 Don’t be too intimidated when it comes to coring the pears.
-Coring them is optional and so serving them while.
-More instructions below on other ways to prep them to make your life easier.
+Coring them is optional and more instructions can be found below on other ways to prep them to make your life easier.
 I like my poached pears to be slightly boozy so I added some red wine to mine but that isn’t necessary if you wanted to keep them non alcoholic.
 A friend of mine suggested using sorrel or hibiscus port wine instead of regular red wine and I thought that would be genius and add even more of that sorrel flavour to them, so if you can get your hands on something like that, definitely sub the red wine out for it.
 Feel free to use any sweetener to poach them with, and adjust sweetness to taste.
-I didn’t overly sweeten them because I was serving them up with this sweet ad rich baked yoghurt.
+I didn’t overly sweeten them because I was serving them up with this sweet and rich baked yoghurt.
 If you were serving them with a creme anglaise or a just with a simple dollop of whip then you may want to sweeten them further.

 This is such a tasty dessert and those beautiful hibiscus poached pears make it quite the show stopping dessert.
 I call this a Winter Panna Cotta because it’s baked and delicious and really and truly goes with any fruit you would like to add to it.
 It’s a hit at home as we are all lovers of yoghurt in our house and also because it is so darn simple to make and turns out delicious every time.
 Can’t recommend it enough.
 Hope you try it - I know you’ll love it!